laravel/nova-docs/2.0/lenses/registering-lenses.md

 # Cards

-Leses can show their own set of Cards.
+Lenses can show their own set of Cards.
 For example, you may want to show a `Metric` for a particular subset of records in your database.
 To do this, you can simply define the `cards` method on your Lens class:

 ```php
 /**